Skip to content

 Per-render certificates

-Every render carries its own QC certificate with a shareable link — its actual ΔE, white-bg compliance, identity and stance numbers, not an average.
+Every benchmark render carries its own QC certificate with a shareable link — its actual measured numbers, not an average.

 Subjective notes